aiephys/neuroanalysis-test-data/README.md

     git submodule init test_data
     git submodule update test_data

+To synchronize test data with the current neuroanalysis commit:
+    (checking out a commit in the main repository does _not_ automatically update the test data repository)

+    git submodule update test_data

 To add new test data:

     # First update the test data repository: